Custom patches on hats have become more than just a fashion…

 - Never use bleach in cleaning your baseball cap – Bleach can do irreparable damage to a colored baseball cap, so avoid it at all costs.

 The best way to wash your baseball cap is by an old-fashioned hand washing.
-Hand washing your baseball cap can be done through the following steps:
+Hand-washing baseball caps can be done through the following steps:

 - Fill a sink or bucket with warm water.
 Remember that the water is supposed to be warm and not hot.